 This is especially important to note for Cohen’s d, because in his original book, he specified certain d values as indicating small, medium, and large effects in behavioral research.
 While the statistic itself is a good one, you should take these size recommendations with a grain of salt (or maybe a very large bowl of salt).
 What is a large or small effect is highly dependent on your specific field of study, and even a small effect can be theoretically meaningful.

-Another set of effect size measures for categorical independent variables have a more intuitive interpretation, and are easier to evaluate.
+Another set of effect size measures have a more intuitive interpretation, and are easier to evaluate.
 They include Eta Squared, Partial Eta Squared, and Omega Squared.
 Like the R Squared statistic, they all have the intuitive interpretation of the proportion of the variance accounted for.

 Eta Squared is calculated the same way as R Squared, and has the most equivalent interpretation: out of the total variation in Y, the proportion that can be attributed to a specific X.

 Eta Squared, however, is used specifically in ANOVA models.
-Each categorical effect in the model has its own Eta Squared, so you get a specific, intuitive measure of the effect of that variable.
+Each effect in the model has its own Eta Squared.
+So you get a specific, intuitive measure of the effect of that variable.

 Eta Squared has two drawbacks, however.
 One is that as you add more variables to the model, the proportion explained by any one variable will automatically decrease.
 This makes it hard to compare the effect of a single variable in different studies.

 Partial Eta Squared solves this problem, but has a less intuitive interpretation.
 There, the denominator is not the total variation in Y, but the unexplained variation in Y plus the variation explained just by that X. So any variation explained by other Xs is removed from the denominator.
 This allows a researcher to compare the effect of the same variable in two different studies, which contain different covariates or other factors.